MayberryKory/CS4220/home/kmayberr/CS4220/Project_3_OpenSSL/README.txt

 1. Integrating OpenSSL: Addressed issues related to linking and initializing OpenSSL within the C environment.
 2. Error Handling: Enhanced error management to ensure robust handling of SSL handshake failures and network communication errors.
 3. Platform Compatibility: Modified the code to ensure functionality across Linux and macOS, accommodating different OpenSSL paths and system configurations.
+4. Forcing OpenSSL to use AES was really confusing.

 Resources Used: